 - Heightened satisfaction with your products

-Why Organizations Struggle to Adopt Enterprise-wide Quality Assurance Strategies
+Enterprise-wide Quality Assurance Strategies

+Why do organizations struggle to adopt enterprise-wide Quality Assurance Strategies?
 The truth is that large organizations struggle to develop, implement, and manage a well-thought-out quality assurance strategy across an enterprise.
 The reasons, which will be familiar to you, include the following:

 - Responsibility for ensuring quality in your company is limited to one area or department such as Product Development – rather than throughout every department